Get Ink Preferred – Chase Ink Business Card Invitation2

-What Do Business Owners Need To Know Regarding The Chase Ink Preferred Credit Card and Application Process?
+The Chase Ink Preferred Credit Card and Application Process

-- Depending on your offer, business owners are eligible to receive bonus points when spending requirements are met in the specified period – currently, offers of 80,000 points when $5,000 dollars are spent in the first 3 months are available (offers may vary)
+- Current bonus card offer is 80,000 points when $5,000 dollars are spent in the first 3 months are available (offers may vary)

-- If you choose to redeem your points through Chase Ultimate Rewards Travel Purchases you will receive an additional 25% bonus for your points
+- If you choose to redeem your points through Chase Ultimate Rewards you will receive an additional 25% bonus for your points

 - Business owners will also be able to choose to receive employee cards (linked to your account) at no further cost to the cardholders

-Business owners have many decisions to make regarding their finances and determining which decision is best for your business may depend on what type of spending you most often experience.
-If you have shipping and media expenses (cable, internet, phone) you may consider the Chase Ink Preferred as a possible option for your business or company.
+Business owners have many decisions to make regarding their finances.
+Determining which credit card is best for your business may depend on what type of spending you most often experience.
+For instance, this card provides 3x points for select categories which will add up much faster.
+If you have shipping and media expenses (cable, internet, phone) the Chase Ink Preferred would be a great choice.
+Even if you do not routinely make purchases in these categories the sign up bonus is one of the biggest out there.
 As with any credit decision you should review the options which will best suit your particular circumstances and needs.